-iii) Schools? $\boxtimes$

-(Source: Community Plan 2025 and MND)

-Explanation: New residential development in the specific plan has the potential to increase the number of school-aged children in the community we related potential for impacts to local schools.
-The area to be annexed is alread served by the Glendora Unified School District.
+Explanation: New residential development has the potential to increase the number of school-aged children in the community with related potential for impacts to local schools.
 The Community Plan 2025 MND found that existing or proposed education facilities are adequate to serve the City's anticipated growth through the planning period and that impacts from future development under the Community Plan will be less than significant.
-Developers of new residential units must comply with Government Code Section 65996, which requires that new developments may be assessed a fee school districts to offset demands for service, with limits on the assessment seem by State law.
-Payment of school fees has been "deemed to provide full and complete school facilities mitigation" per Government Code Section 65996(between the community per Government Code Section 65996(between the code Section 65996
+Developers of new residential units must comply with Government Code Section 65996, which requires that new developments may be assessed a fee by school districts to offset demands for service, with limits on the assessment set by State law.
+Payment of school fees has been "deemed to provide full and complete school facilities mitigation" per Government Code Section 65996(b).

-iv) Parks? $\boxtimes$

-(Source: Community Plan 2025 and MND)